xlin-marcia/CardiacSeg/Notes/shape_prior.md

 ![anatswin_arch](../asset/anatswin_arch.png)

-- **Encoder**
+- **Encoder:**

     - Takes template label image and pseudo label image as input

-    - temlate label image is GT, pswudo label image is from registration model
+    - Temlate label image is GT, pseudo label image is from registration model

     - The transformer is chosen for this architecture because of its strength in capturing long-range correlations, which are essential for representing both tissue morphology and spatial relationships between tissues.